 Snake bites – learn how to act fast and effectively!
 The European adder (Vipera berus) is the only venomous snake that is native to the UK.
 Adults are approximately 50-60cm long with a brown zigzag pattern along their back and a V or X shaped marking on the back of the head.
 Adders are most commonly found in the south and south west of England, western Wales and Scotland, where their chosen habitats include sand dunes, rocky mountains, moorland and the edges of woodland.
 Adders are protected by the Wildlife and Countryside Act 1981 so it is an offence to kill, harm, injure, sell or trade them.
-Are you concerned about your pet?
+Symptoms of a snake bite Causes of snake bites What you can do yourself Treatment of a snake bite When to see your physical veterinarian Are you concerned about your pet?
 Meet a vet online!Included free as part of many pet insurance policiesHelp, treatment and if you need it, a referral to your local vetOpen 24/7, 365 days a year Book an appointment What to look out for with snake bites...Symptoms of a snake biteNervousness or yelpingTwo puncture wounds may be seen at the site along with pain, bleeding or bruisingSwelling around the site occurs within 2 hoursDroolingLamenessBreathing difficulties if the bite is on the faceVomitingLethargyCollapseSeizuresCauses of snake bitesAdder bites are fairly rare.
 These snakes are most active during the afternoon between April and July.
 They usually bite in self defence and may be provoked by inquisitive puppies, young dogs or cats.
 Bites most often occur in the face or legs.What you can do yourselfSeek help at your nearest veterinary clinic immediately.
 Call them to let them know what has happened and your estimated time of arrival.Do not try to suck the bite site.Bathe the area in cold water to help control the swelling.Carry your pet, if possible, to minimise the spread of the venom around the body.Keep your pet quiet and still on the way to the clinic.Treatment of a snake biteMore than 95% of pets that are bitten by an adder will survive with prompt treatment.
 The average recovery time ranges from 24 hours to four weeks.
 Pain relief will be given as the bite is usually painful.
 Intravenous fluids may be needed to maintain blood pressure, treat signs of shock and reduce the risk of organ failure.
 Antihistamines may be used to help to reduce the effects of the venom.
 In severe cases anti-venom will be used.
 Anti-venom binds to and inactivates the venom to stop it causing further harm.
 It can be difficult to obtain and there is currently no licensed preparation in the UK, so it has to be imported.
 Sadly, rare pet fatalities can be caused by adder bites.
 When to see your physical veterinarianSeek help at your nearest veterinary clinic immediately.Still worried?Book a video appointment to have a chat with one of our vets.